contanpe/PSCI/Theory Paper.md

 Geometrically, this creates an origin of polar coordinates (r, θ), where, spatially, θ is the start of the 1D wave (θ), and r is the end of this wave.

-The graphical representation can be shown as such, in the 2D plane:
+The graphical representation of Tau can be shown as such, in the 2D plane:

 ![imagen](https://github.com/user-attachments/assets/c206717a-42b4-4161-933d-a7ce2d110cf3)

 Woah??? a wave peak???????

 ![imagen](https://github.com/user-attachments/assets/feb1ecdb-210a-4ab6-a98a-e826caa42a3f)

+This wavelength can be estimated to be 4.2×10^37 meters, which is an enormous distance.
+This aligns with the frequency being extremely low, as lower frequencies correspond to longer wavelengths.
+Remember that as we defined, the Universe expands from the inside in an implosive movement, not "grows" - It fractally subdivides.

 1. **1D and the pulse**